weiyuanlou/pytao_LCLS/README.md

 # pytao_LCLS
 This repository has...

-$\dot$ Instructions to setup and run basic Tao and Pytao commands
+$\rightarrow$ Instructions to setup and run basic Tao and Pytao commands

 ---> Run Tao optimization and beam tracking using a simple Bmad lattice